surapol4345/esp32pos/README.md

     -Preference setting and dependance Arduino libraries.

     -Blank framework introduction.
-All comment lines will guide/explain about the event filtering task framework in which the task will be assigned to service a specific workflow and different tasks can be stacked in order to become an application such as stock point of sale or RFID point of sale system etc. Important!.
+All commenting lines will give guidance to the event filtering task framework in which it will be assigned to service a specific workflow.
+More tasks can be stacked in order to become an application such as stock,RFID point of sale system etc. Important!.

     -My first task flow.
+Introduction to the three main tasks filtering event framework.Explore library data structures and ram reservation API.
+Explore library abilities to

-    -Explore library data structure and ram resource API.
+    -General example to manage stock,rfid through all esp32pos functions.

-    -Explore library.
+    -Real stock managing application.

-    -
+    -Real rfid managing application.